 Crossrail is among the most significant infrastructure projects ever undertaken in the UK.
-From improving journey times across London, to easing congestion and offering better connections, Crossrail will change the way people travel around the capital.
+From improving journey times across London, to easing congestion and offering better connections, Elizabeth line will change the way people travel around the capital.

-- The Crossrail route will run over 100km from Reading and Heathrow in the west, through new tunnels under central London to Shenfield and Abbey Wood in the east.
+- The Elizabeth line will stretch more than 60 miles / over 100km from Reading and Heathrow in the west through central tunnels across to Shenfield and Abbey Wood in the east.

-- There will be 40 Crossrail stations including 10 new stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House, Woolwich and Abbey Wood.
+- The Elizabeth line will serve 41 stations including 10 new stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House, Woolwich and Abbey Wood.

 - Construction of the new railway will support regeneration across the capital and add an estimated £42bn to the economy of the UK.